 - Check the criteria (above) to confirm that you meet the clinic eligibility

 - Prepare all relevant tax paperwork (i.e., 2021 Notice of Assessment, 2021 TD1 income tax summary if possible, income tax slips and receipts) and place in an envelope.

 - Bring picture identification.

-- If possible, complete all sections of the WESN Tax Clinic Intake form ahead of time (can be picked up at Barclay Manor, Kay’s Place or downloaded here).
+- Complete all sections of the WESN Tax Clinic Intake form ahead of time (can be picked up at Barclay Manor, Kay’s Place or downloaded here).

 - Complete Tax Clinic form if not done already.

 - Present form, income tax documents and ID to the tax clinic intake staff.